Scouting New Fishing Water

 Fishing is one of the best outdoor activities you can experience when visiting new places or your own backyard.
 Scouting New Fishing Water is always a must all year long.

-I had the pleasure to go out on Lake Erie with a good friend Jeff Barkley to explore new waters.
+I had the pleasure to go out on Lake Erie with a good friend, Jeff Barkley, to explore new waters.
 The smallmouth bass are turning on this fall.

 A variety of presentations worked to put them in the boat.
 Jerk baits and Spinnerbaits were the most effective this time of year.
 Chartreuse-colored spinnerbait caught the majority.